vvvvveraliu/Machine-Learning-Fairness/README.md

 ## Summary:
 This project studies the machine learning fariness to gain a better understanding of the trade-off between accuracy and fairness by implementing the following methodlogies

-* The algorithms of Learning Fair Representations (LFR) introduced in the paper [A2-Maximizing accuracy under fairness constraints](https://arxiv.org/abs/1507.05259 )
+* The algorithms of Learning Fair Representations (LFR) introduced in the paper [Learning Fair Representations](http://proceedings.mlr.press/v28/zemel13.html)
-* Constrained Support Vector Machines (C-SVM) and Constrained Logistic Regression (CLR).
+* Constrained Support Vector Machines (C-SVM) and Constrained Logistic Regression (CLR) introduced in the paper [Maximizing accuracy under fairness constraints](https://arxiv.org/abs/1507.05259 )

 We further evaluate those three algorithms by looking into four metrics to more comprehensively assess the fairness of the models:
 * Accuracy - measures the overall correctness of a model's predictions